Nutrition Labels 101: What's Required? What's Optional?

 A declaration of sugar content or category is not required if the statement “not a significant source of sugars” is placed at the bottom of the nutrition facts table.
 Again, if a serving has less than 0.5 grams of sugars per serving, zero may be used.

 Protein is an incredibly important nutrient.
 Our bodies use protein to build and repair tissues, including hair, nails, bones, muscles, skin, and blood.
 We also use it to make enzymes, hormones, and other body chemicals.
 Grams of protein in a serving is expressed to the nearest gram, except for quantities of less than 1 gram which may state “contains less than 1 gram.”
 If a serving has less than 0.5 grams of protein per serving, zero may be used.

 If a percent Daily Reference Value (DRV) of the protein is disclosed on the label, the protein “quality factor” must be determined.
 Due to cost and difficulty in determining quality factors, many nutritional labels do not include DRV.

 If proteins are the “builders” of your body, vitamins and minerals are the maintenance crew, working to keep you consistently healthy.
-Vitamins and minerals must be stated in percent of Daily Reference Value (DRV) or Reference Daily Intake (RDI).
+Vitamin D, Potassium, and the minerals, calcium and iron, will now state exact amounts along with their daily value percentage.

-Content labeling for vitamins A and C, as well as minerals calcium and iron, are required.
-Beta-carotene can be included in the vitamin A content by applying the proper conversion factor.
-The percent of the daily value of vitamins and minerals is expressed in 2% increments from 2-10% of the daily value; in 5% increments from 10 to 50% of the daily value; and in 10% increments if the level is above 50%.
+The percent of the daily value is expressed in 2% increments from 2-10% of the daily value; in 5% increments from 10 to 50% of the daily value; and in 10% increments if the level is above 50%.